hamza-m-farooqi/Django_StudentManagement/README.md

 Go to http://127.0.0.1:8000/ to view the application.

-## Copyright and License
+## License

-Copyright © 2022 Bob's Programming Academy.
 Code released under the MIT license.